What’s Wrong with the #IceBucketChallenge?

 “Thank you everyone on behalf of all of us who have ALS.
 Thank you.”

-If you want to learn more about ALS and how it affects thousands of families, head over to the Palko Family site at www.kregpalkoALS.
-Gabriella, who posted the video of her and her father, wrote an amazing post about Why the Ice Bucket Challenge Matters and is a worthwhile read.
+To learn more about ALS and how it affects thousands of families, head over to the Palko Family.
+Gabriella, who posted the video of her and her father, wrote a post about why the Ice Bucket Challenge matters.